-Figure 3: Contact matrix for all contacts by age comparing Lockdown 1 and Lockdown 3 and the absolute difference of the cells of the matrices.
+Figure 3: Contact matrix for all contacts in England by age comparing Lockdown 1 and Lockdown 3 and the absolute difference of the cells of the matrices.
 Contacts truncated to 50 contacts per participant.
-Lockdown 1 data from 23rd of March to 3rd of June 2020 Lockdown 3 data from 5th to 8th of January 2021
+Lockdown 1 data from 23rd of March to 3rd of June 2020 Lockdown 3 data from 5th to 18th of January 2021

-Figure 4: Contact matrix for all contacts by age comparing Christmas period and Lockdown 3 and the absolute difference of the cells of the matrices.
+Figure 4: Contact matrix for all contacts in England by age comparing Lockdown 2 and Lockdown 3 and the absolute difference of the cells of the matrices.
 Contacts truncated to 50 contacts per participant.
-Christmas data from 23rd December 2020 to 2nd January 2021 of December 2020 Lockdown 3 data from 5th to 8th of January 2021
+Lockdown 2 data from 5th November to 2nd December 2020 and Lockdown 3 data from 5th to 18th of January 2021